iTzSharkSV/Java-Style-Guide/README.md

 # Java Style Guide

-_A mostly reasonable approach to Jvm!_
+_A mostly reasonable approach to Java!_

 ## **Table of Contents**